-This book provides a reasoned, unflinching analysis of how race and paid work are linked in U.S. society.
+This book provides a reasoned, unflinching description of how race and paid work are linked in U.S. society.
 It offers readers the rich conceptual and empirical foundation needed to understand key issues surrounding both race and work.

 Race and Work deepens understanding and elevates the discussion of race, racism, and work in an engaging, accessible style.
 It will be an essential resource for anyone interested in work, race-ethnicity, social inequality, or intersections among race, gender, and class.